-The best way to achieve that “Aha!” moment is by keeping in mind what each type of asset can do and choosing the best possible asset to represent your information.
-For example, you wouldn’t use a comic to represent your company’s growth, a chart or graph would serve that purpose much better.
+The best way to achieve that “Aha!” moment is by keeping in mind what each type of asset can do and choosing the best possible type of visual marketing content to represent your information.
+For example, you wouldn’t use a comic to represent your company’s growth, a chart or graph is a better visual representation of data and would serve that purpose much better.

-Break down what constitutes an effective visual asset—not just generally, but to your brand and your audience specifically.
-Ask yourself a few questions about your creations: does this asset enhance my message in some way?
+Break down what constitutes an effective piece of visual marketing —not just generally, but to your brand and your audience specifically.
+Ask yourself a few questions about your content: does this asset enhance my message in some way?
 Is this asset clear and easily read or understood?
 Is this the best possible type of asset for this context?
 How will my audience react to this asset?